This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Wire the main trunk to pour over and down the edge of the pot, paying special attention to the big bend (forming an upside-down U shape).

-Another crucial point to remember is that, contrary to how you would place any other design, cascade and semi-cascade should be placed directly in the center of the pot.
+Another crucial point to remember is that contrary to how you would place any other design, cascade and semi-cascade should be placed directly in the center of the pot.

 Semi-Cascade Style | Han-Kengai

 Like the cascade, the semi-cascade’s tip extends over the container’s rim but does not touch the ground.
-In nature, the design can be seen in trees that cling to cliffs or dangle over the water.
+In nature, the design can be seen in trees that cling to cliffs or dangling over the water.

 Even though the plant grows far below the level of the pot rim, the bonsai’s trunk angle is not exact as long as the effect is firmly horizontal, and visible roots should offset the trunk.